 Table 2: Simulation studies for five cases to illustrate the performance of remotePARTS.
-Both simulation and fitting model are given, with part of the fitting model denoted by " when it is the same as the simulation model.
+Both simulation and fitting models are given, with part of the fitting model denoted by " when it is the same as the simulation model.
 Parameter values which differed among simulations are given.
 Bias is given by the average difference between parameter estimates and the true value, and P(θ0) and Pθ1 give the rejection rates of the null hypotheses θ0=θ0 and θ1=θ1, respectively, under the significance level of alpha = 0.05.